alisw/alisw.github.io/infrastructure-relval.markdown

 # Proxy certificate

-The release validation uses a Grid proxy certificate mapped to the **alibot** EOS/CERN service account on eospublic.cern.ch.
+Release validation uses a Grid proxy certificate mapped to the **alibot** EOS/CERN service account on eospublic.cern.ch.

 As CERN does not allow service accounts to own certificates, we are using a host